okterok/manager-readme/README.md

 I began my career testing video games for EA Sports.
 I was then an individual contributor as a quality assurance engineer and an SDET.
 I've lead and managed teams much of my career, but I'm happiest helping teams of engineers achieve their goals and through their struggles.
 I have worked with C++, java, javascript, python, ruby and scala in some form thoughout my career.
 Although I enjoy writing code, I've not done it exclusively in a few years but I enjoy being a sounding board for questions and looking at pull requests (though not as the sole reviewer).
 Please feel free to include me, if that's something you'd like!

 ### My job
-My title is Engineering Manager (and it makes me very happy to say that).
+My title is now Director of Engineering, as of November 2019 looking after Data and Delivery for Wirecutter.
 I love my job because I get to help smart people work together on a cool software projects.
-I just started at Wirecutter mid-July, I'm excited to see where this piece of my journey takes me!
+I just started at Wirecutter mid-July and it's been quite a journey thus far!

 To help shape how I perform my duties, I have set some goals which will give context to how or why I make the choices I do.
 I am not perfect, so if there’s an area for me to improve, please speak up :).

 ### My goals
 My main goals:
 * Help you achieve your goals, both personal and professional
 * Support your efforts however I can
 * Provide context for what you’re working on
-* Advocate for you and our team with the rest of the company
+* Advocate for you and your team with the rest of the company

 ### My team
-I have the great honor to manage 6 engineers spread across 3 new squads.
+I have the great honor to manage 2 Engineering Managers across 2 teams, Data and Delivery.
+In early 2020, I will be adding a third focused on technical SEO.

 ### Collaboration
 I highly value collaboration.
 Collectively, we can unlock special super powers.